0x1eef/xchan.rb/README.md

 A single channel creates three temporary files that are removed from the filesystem as soon as they are created.
-By default the files are stored - for a very short time - in `Dir.tmpdir`.
+By default the files are stored - for a short time - in `Dir.tmpdir`.
 Read and write permissions are reserved for the process that created them, inclusive of its child processes.

-The parent directory of the temporary files can be changed with the `tmpdir` keyword argument:
+The parent directory of the temporary files can be changed with the `tmpdir` option:

 ```ruby
 require "xchan"